zishone/mongover/README.md

             }
         ],
         "data": {
+            "upsert": {
-            "preserveUnderscoreId": true, // Specifies if _id from export file should be preserved when applied.
+                "preserve_id": true, // Specifies if _id from export file should be preserved when applied.
                 "identifierFields": [ // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
                     "fieldName"
                 ],
                 "ignoreFields": [ // Specify fields to be ignored when updating existing documents.
                     "fieldName"
                 ],
+            },
+            "rename": { // Specify fields to be renamed when updating existing documents.
+                "fieldName": "newFieldName"
+            },
-            "renameFields": [ // Specify fields to be renamed when updating existing documents.
+            "unset": [ // Specify fields to be unset when updating existing documents.
+                "fieldName"
+            ],
+            "delete": { // Filter for deleteMany, leave empty if there is nothing to delete.
+Filter should be in EJSON format.
-                {
+                "fieldName": {
-                    "from": "fieldName",
-                    "to": "newFieldName",
+                    "$oid": "aaaaaaaaaaaaaaaaaaaaaaaa"
                 }
-            ],
-            "unsetFields": [ // Specify fields to be unset when updating existing documents.
-                "fieldName"
-            ]
+            }
         }
     }
     ```